upcmd/updocs-content/logs/c0109_vvvvv.md

     current exec runtime vars:
     (*core.Cache)({
-      "tom": "this is tom",
+      "jerry": "this is jerry in task scope",
-      "jerry": "this is jerry in task scope"
+      "tom": "this is tom"
     })

     [local] dvar expanded result: